scerioli/Global-Preferences-Survey/Article/Supplementary_Material.md

 The article uses the following methods commonly accepted in the field:

 - Linear regression for each Country for each preference to extract the gender coefficient as a measure of the gender differences.
+We used in addition a Robust Linear Regression after checking the normality of the data.

 - Principal Component Analysis on 6 gender coefficients to summarize an overall measure of the gender differences, and 4 gender equality indexes of the countries to summarize an overall Gender Equality Index.

 - Variable Conditioning to separate further between economic development and gender equality in the country.

-### Linear Model on Each Country for Each Preference

-Starting from the complete dataset (meaning with removed NA rows), we wanted to reproduce the data plotted in Fig. S2. regarding the gender differences and economic development by preference and by country.
+### Linear Models Diagnostic and the Robust Linear Regression

 As already mentioned in the previous paragraph, part of the data to reproduce the article is under restricted access: education level and household income quintile on the individual level are not available in open access version.

-As the FH article addresses the gender differences, the main focus is on that individual variable and all the others provided in the dataset (education level, income quitile, age, and subjective math skills) are taken as control variables, meaning that the presence of these variables may not affect the result of the correlation.
+As the [@FH] article addresses the gender differences, the main focus is on that individual variable and all the others provided in the dataset (education level, income quitile, age, and subjective math skills) are taken as control variables, meaning that the presence of these variables may not affect the result of the correlation.

-In @FH_SM they check that the role of these variables to any extent negligible in the overall correlation and we therefore decided to continue the analysis without using the two variables education level and household income quintile for building the linear models.

-Note that the code can be easily modified to include these variables once the full dataset is available.

 The linear model for each country is created using the equation:

 $p_i = \beta_1^c female_i + \beta_2^c age_i + \beta_3^c age^2_i + \beta_4^c subjective \ math \ skills_i + \epsilon_i$

-This resulted in 6 models -- one for each preference measure, $p_i$ -- having intercept and 4 weights, each of the weight being related to the variable in the formula above.
+This results in 6 models -- one for each preference measure, $p_i$ -- having intercept and 4 weights, each of the weight being related to the variable in the formula above.
 The weight for the dummy variable "female", $\beta_1^c$, is used as a measure of the country-level gender difference.
 Therefore, in total, we have 6 weights that represent the preference difference related to the gender for 76 countries.

+We now question the normality of the input data and therefore of the robustness of the linear regression performed as described.
+In order to verify our doubts, we used the diagnostic plots for the linear regression, in particular focusing on the so called "Normal Q-Q" plot.
+This kind of plots helps determining the normality of the residuals by looking at their distribution along a straight diagonal line.

+One way to address the problem of the long tails resulting in non-normally distributed residuals can be to choose a model with less restrictive assumptions, for instance the robust linear regression.
+In the robust linear regression, each datapoint is weighted based on its "extremeness", meaning, the more an observation deviates from the linearity, the more it is penalized by giving less weight.
+The OLS is also just a robust linear regression where all the weights are equal to 1.

+There are many common methods to assign the weights to data.
+Here, we use the package ```MASS``` from R and its function ```rlm```, in which by default the method used for the weights is called "Huber".

+The models for each countries are therefore created by using the robust linear regression, and same substitution happens for every model created using linear regression by the original authors (that is, the conditional analysis later on, and plotting the final results and calculation of the resulting coefficients).

 ### Principal Component Analysis